 - Trade delegation entries

 These visas require invitation letters and detailed business documentation.
-The Active Investor Plus Visa is the lead New Zealand residence by investment program in 2026, with a minimum NZD $5 million investment for the Growth category and NZD $10 million for the Balanced category.
-The Business Investor Visa launched in November enables experienced business migrants to purchase well-established NZ businesses for at least $1 million, excluding any real estate.
+The Active Investor Plus Visa is the lead New Zealand residence-by-investment program in 2026, with a minimum NZD $5 million investment for the Growth category and NZD $10 million for the Balanced category.
+The Business Investor Visa enables experienced business migrants to purchase well-established NZ businesses for at least NZD $1 million, excluding real estate.

 Work and Employment Authorization

 The Accredited Employer Work Visa (AEWV) is the primary work visa for 2026, allowing you to stay in New Zealand from 7 months to 5 years depending on your job, skill level, and pay.
+From 1 April 2026, the minimum wage applicable to AEWV roles rose to NZD $23.95 per hour; any AEWV application submitted on or after that date must reflect this rate.
+From March 2026, 47 additional occupations were added to the National Occupation List, broadening AEWV eligibility to include roles such as IT specialists and healthcare workers.
 Working holiday visas are available for citizens aged 18 to 30, or 18 to 35 in select countries, allowing you to work for up to 12 months.
-The Post-Study Work Visa has been modified to support up to 3 years of work for students who have completed their studies in New Zealand.
-From August 2026, two new residence pathways will be introduced under the Skilled Migrant Category: the Skilled Work Experience Pathway and the Trades & Technician Pathway.
+The Post-Study Work Visa supports up to 3 years of work for graduates who have completed qualifying studies in New Zealand.
+From 24 August 2026, two new residence pathways will be added to the Skilled Migrant Category (SMC): the Skilled Work Experience Pathway and the Trades & Technician Pathway, alongside the existing points-based pathway.
 Application requirements include job offers and skills assessments for most work visa categories.

 Student and Academic Visas

 Student visa types cover full-time study programs, research opportunities, and exchange programs.
 These require educational institution enrollment confirmation and financial capability evidence.
 Validity aligns with study duration plus additional time for travel.
-Visitor visas allow you to study for up to 3 months, but you cannot work.
+Visitor visas allow you to study for up to 3 months, but you cannot work on a visitor visa.

 Transit and Specialized Categories

 Transit visas facilitate airport connections under 24 hours.
 Specialized categories include diplomatic visas, family reunion permits, and residence-seeking visas with extended validity periods and specific documentation requirements.
-The Parent Boost Visa introduced in September allows parents of NZ citizens and residents to stay for up to five years, renewable for another five years, with requirements including sponsorship, health insurance, and financial support.
+The Parent Boost Visa allows parents of NZ citizens and residents to stay for up to five years, renewable for a further five years, with requirements including sponsorship, health insurance, and financial support from the NZ-based family member.

 Extension possibilities vary by visa type, with tourist and business visas offering limited extension options while work and student categories provide structured renewal pathways.
-A New Zealand visitor visa cannot be extended; if you wish to stay longer, you must apply for a new visa.
+A New Zealand visitor visa cannot be extended; if you wish to stay longer, you must apply for a new visa before your current one expires.